guygregory/certrenew/README.md

 This [Certification Renewal Report](https://aka.ms/certrenew) allows partner admins to take the [Trainings report from Partner Center Insights](https://partner.microsoft.com/en-us/dashboard/partnerinsights/analytics/downloads?report=TrainingCompletions), and convert it into an overview of all the role-based and specialty certifications within their partner organisation.
 In addition, it will calculate the 6 month window during which a learner can renew their certifcation via a [free Microsoft Learn assessment](https://aka.ms/CertRenewalOverview).

-## How to use - Downloading the raw data from Partner Center Insights
+## How to use - Downloading the source data from Partner Center Insights

 * If you're new to Partner Center Insights, please refer to [this documentation first.](https://docs.microsoft.com/en-us/partner-center/pci-download-reports)
 * Browse to the [Partner Center Insights](https://partner.microsoft.com/en-us/dashboard/partnerinsights/analytics/downloads?report=TrainingCompletions)